RTFM-blackrobe/ARDghost/README.md

 works with latest versions of osx
 Monterrey and Ventura.

-cheers!
+cheers buddy !
 stay safe.

-created by ivan morales
+created by ivan morales.